meteor/meteor/README.md

 -- **Client** --

 Client javascript has access to all the same Roles functions as the server with the addition of a `isInRole` handlebars helper which is automatically registered by the Roles package.

 As with all Meteor applications, client-side checks are a convenience, rather than a true security implementation since Meteor bundles the same client-side code to all users.
 Providing the Roles functions client-side also allows for latency compensation during Meteor method calls.
+Roles functions which modify the database should not be called directly, but inside the Meteor methods.

 NOTE: Any sensitive data needs to be controlled server-side to prevent unwanted disclosure.
 To be clear, Meteor sends all templates, client-side javascript, and published data to the client's browser.
 This is by design and is a good thing.
 The following example is just sugar to help improve the user experience for normal users.
 Those interested in seeing the 'admin_nav' template in the example below will still be able to do so by manually reading the bundled `client.js` file.
 It won't be pretty but it is possible.
 But this is not a problem as long as the actual data is restricted server-side.

-To check for permissions when not using groups:
+To check for global roles or when not using partitions:

 ```handlebars
 <!-- client/myApp.html -->